auto-code-etri/autocode_dataset/README.md

 [`GithubCrawling`][GithubCrawling-url]

-This directory contains source code for searching GitHub projects and crawling the source code within those projects.
+This directory contains two crawlers — the **GitHub Crawler** and the **StackOverflow Crawler** — which provide source code for searching projects on each platform and crawling their corresponding source files.

+For more details on getting started with each crawler, including installation and usage instructions, see each project’s README:
+- [GitHub Crawler README][GithubCrawler-url]
+- [Stack Overflow Crawler README][StackOverflowCrawler-url]

-Although the target source codes are in C/C++ and Python, there is no language restriction if the code is modified accordingly.
+Although the target source codes are written in C/C++ and Python, there is no language restriction if the code is modified accordingly.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>